Jasonzhou97/tp/docs/UserGuide.md

 3. This is essential for understanding how Regulars are defined: a customer with the same phone number but different names is considered the same entity, while a different phone number (even with the same name) or a different phone number and name pair will be treated as separate entities in the persons list.

 4. Do not overwrite or replace the data in  `gastrobook.json` and `personslist.json` files under `/data` directory directly to avoid unexpected behavior and ensure the system can read them properly.
 Overwriting these files may result in lost records and prevent the system from booting correctly, causing reservation data to not display properly.
 Instead, follow the normal procedure to input data so that it is properly recorded into the `gastrobook.json` and `personslist.json` files.

+5. Each time `gastrobook` is loaded, only today’s reservations are displayed, provided the data for today's reservations has already been entered.
+This supports efficient service and preparation.
+The GUI is identical to `listrt`.

+6. The preloaded past sample reservation data shown when `listp` is entered is solely for demo purposes and does not have corresponding reservation counts in `personslist.json`.

+7. It is recommended to use `clear` to remove all past sample reservation data to start fresh as a user after running `listp` to get a grasp of what `listp` does when you first use `gastrobook`.

+8. After using `clear`, the past sample reservation data will be removed completely and cannot be retrieved back.

 --------------------------------------------------------------------------------------------------------------------